Nashipae/landing_page_assignment/README.md

-# My first website
+# Nash Kiki Profile Page
-#### Introduction to HTML, 19-Mar-2019
+#### Introduction to HTML, 22-Mar-2019
 #### By **List of contributors**
 * Naomi Wariara
-* Robert Kagema

 ## Description
-This is my first website at Moringa School that showcases how I have grasped the HTML tutorials.
+This is my landing page done as an assignment at Moringa School that showcases how I have grasped the HTML tutorials.
 It assists in learning Git and HTML.
 ## Setup/Installation Requirements
-* Open my-first-website.html file using a web browser.
+* Open Naomi.html file using a web browser.
 * No dependencies
 ## Known Bugs
 No known bugs.
 We recommend the use of Google Chrome and Mozilla in opening the project.
 ## Technologies Used
 HTML
 ## Support and contact details
-In case you may need to liaise with the developers, please email us on sijui@sijui.com
+In case you may need to liaise with the developer, please email us on nash@nash.com
 ### License
 This project is licenced under MIT
 Copyright (c) 2019